rightjs/rightjs-home/docs/en/tutorials/rightjs-extending.md

       new Xhr('/some/url');
     }

-You can feed those methods with several modules if you like

-    Xhr.include(MyModule1, MyModule2, ...);
-    Xhr.extend(MyModule1, MyModule2, ...);

 If you don't have any Ruby experience and it doesn't feel much natural, you can use the usual approach too.